 Anyone plunging into the virtual universe learns quickly that it incorporates a variety of technologies, devices, content types, and so on.
-Once you decide to implement one of these graphics technologies for your business, it all becomes even more complicated.
+Once you decide to implement Augmented or Virtual Reality for your business, it all becomes even more complicated.

 Which Reality suits you best?
 It’s easy to get confused.